stevelibbey/Printeth/README.md

 # 🖨️ Printeth

-**Printeth** is a full-stack digital gallery and e-commerce system for handmade and AI-generated artwork.
+**Printeth** is a work in progress of a full-stack digital gallery and e-commerce system for handmade and AI-generated artwork.
 Built with the MERN stack (MongoDB Atlas, Express, React, Node.js), it features a modern admin interface, dynamic gallery display, analytics powered by Python, and optional integration with Print-on-Demand (POD) services for physical fulfillment.

 > *“The truest poetry is the most feigning.” — William Shakespeare*
 > Printeth celebrates both the hand-crafted and the computational — illusions that speak truth.